THREE DOLLAR BILL CINEMA strengthens, connects, and reflects diverse communities through queer film and media.

-Our chief program is TWIST: Seattle Queer Film Festival.
-The festival has been a part of the Greater Seattle LGBTQ community and beyond since 1996 when it was known as the Seattle Lesbian & Gay Film Festival and has become the largest festival of its kind in the Pacific Northwest.
+Our flagship program, TWIST: Seattle Queer Film Festival, has been part of the Greater Seattle LGBTQ community and beyond since 1996 when it was known as the Seattle Lesbian & Gay Film Festival and has become the largest festival of its kind in the Pacific Northwest.
 The festival has garnered national recognition for showcasing extraordinary and award-winning work.
 The festival is also an important venue in the local Seattle film scene, and inspires members of our community to express their creativity through film and video.

 Three Dollar Bill Cinema presents this groundbreaking film festival to provide the Pacific Northwest with a venue for films by, for, and about transgender people, encouraging visibility and positive representations of transgender issues.
 Launched in 2006, Translations is one of only a few transgender film festivals in the world.